 The difference between this build and most GR Supras which have been constructed in the last year or so is its engine.
 The difference is that it’s not a different engine – Papadakis racing is using BMW’s B58 rather than swapping a 2JZ or other popular ‘swap engine’.

 Now, the build is done, the bodywork (Stephan Papadakis gives a few hints as to what a Rocket Bunny kit is like to install) and decals are on, and the car has had its first outing.

 The engine has already been through its paces on the dyno, with the B58 making a very respectable 1033hp (just below 1034hp, or 771kW).
 Papadakis’ video is below.

 Note: What might be the smoothest-ever triple-high-five happens just after the 10:30 mark.
 This isn’t that important but is very cool.

 All the way through the build, Papadakis has kept explanations simple and made his videos very easy to follow, even detailing situations in which he’s made mistakes.

-Finally, in the video you might have already seen at the top of this article, Fredric Aasbo shows of the car in its final form.
-Digital renders (as pictured top of page) of the car in full body, with livery and all, have us very excited to watch this car in action.
+In the video you might have already seen at the top of this article, Fredric Aasbo shows off the car in its final form... in action.